Cancer Research UK logo.

 Age and cancer

-• Cancer risk increases as we age.
-Anyone can get cancer, but most cases are in people over the age of 50.
+Cancer risk increases as we age.
+Anyone can get cancer, but most cases are in people aged 50 and over.
+Find out why cancer risk increases with age, and proven ways to reduce your cancer risk.

 At what age does cancer mostly affect people?